RobDWaller/code101/README.md

 You've now completed the training, well done!!
 You've written some code!!

 **Note:** It may be slightly confusing that we have styled the blog posts by selecting `<p>` elements as none exist in the HTML markup.
-We though added `<p>` elements to the page when we added the blog posts using JavaScript in task two.
+We added `<p>` elements to the page when we added the blog posts using JavaScript in task two.

 ## Further Reading and Useful Resources